Finite convergence of Moment-SOS relaxations with non-real radical ideals: Introduction

-Moment-SOS relaxations are introduced in \cite{Las08} for solving the optimization pair \reff{gpm:dual}-\reff{gpm}.
-Under the archimedeanness, Lasserre \cite{Las08} proved that the Moment-SOS hierarchy has asymptotic convergence.
+Moment-SOS relaxations are introduced by Lasserre \cite{Las08} for solving the pair \reff{gpm}-\reff{gpm:dual}.
+Under the archimedeanness, the Moment-SOS hierarchy has asymptotic convergence.
 When the set $K$ is a simplex or sphere, the convergence rates of the Moment-SOS hierarchy are studied in \cite{kfe}.
-We refer to the survey by De Klerk and Laurent \cite{klerk2019survey} for more convergence rate analysis.
+We also refer to the survey by De Klerk and Laurent \cite{klerk2019survey} for the convergence rate analysis.

-The classical polynomial optimization (see \cite{Las01}) can be viewed as a special case of \reff{gpm:dual}-\reff{gpm}.
-For polynomial optimization problems, there are interesting results about the finite convergence of the Moment-SOS hierarchy.
+The classical polynomial optimization problem (see \cite{Las01}) can be viewed as a special case of the GMP.
+There are interesting results about the finite convergence of the Moment-SOS hierarchy for solving polynomial optimization.
 Under the archimedeanness, Nie \cite{nieopcd} proved that the Moment-SOS hierarchy has finite convergence if some classical optimality conditions hold at every minimizer (throughout this paper, a minimizer means a global minimizer, unless its meaning is otherwise specified).
-For convex polynomial optimization, the Moment-SOS hierarchy has finite convergence under the strict convexity or sos-convexity conditions \cite{dKlLau11,Las09}.
+For convex polynomial optimization, the Moment-SOS hierarchy has finite convergence under the strict convexity or SOS-convexity conditions \cite{dKlLau11,Las09}.
 When the equality constraints give a finite set, the Moment-SOS hierarchy also has finite convergence, as shown in \cite{LLR08,Lau07,Nie13}.
-For asymptotic convergence rate of the Moment-SOS hierarchy for solving polynomial optimization, we refer to \cite{bmmp,FF20,maim,niesch,slot1}.
+For asymptotic convergence rates of the Moment-SOS hierarchy for solving polynomial optimization, we refer to \cite{bmmp,FF20,maim,niesch,slot1}.